Apple, Foxconn set new standard for Chinese workers

 "Apple and Foxconn are obviously the two biggest players in this sector," he said in an interview.
 "Since they're teaming up to drive this change, I really do think they set the bar for the rest of the sector."

-That could affect brand names that have contracts with the Taiwanese company, including Dell Inc, Hewlett-Packard, Amazon.com Inc, Motorola Mobility Holdings, Nokia Oyj and Sony Corp.
+That could affect brand names that have contracts with the Taiwanese company, including Dell Inc DELL.O, Hewlett-Packard (HPQ.N), Amazon.com Inc (AMZN.O), Motorola Mobility Holdings (MMI.N), Nokia Oyj NOK1V.HE and Sony Corp (6758.T).

-The agreement is a sign of the increasing power of Chinese workers to command higher wages given increasing prices in China, and an ageing workforce that has led to labor shortages.
+The agreement is a sign of the increasing power of Chinese workers to command higher wages given increasing prices in China, and an ageing workforce that has led to labour shortages.

 "Foxconn is proposing this better deal," said van Heerden.
 "Their competitors will be obliged to offer a similar package just in order to get enough workers."